itsprobably707/itsprobably707/README.md

   ───────── ౨ৎ ─────────
 ☆ meet @theyreprobablycoding ...
 ☆ currently a student ~ aspiring tech apprentice !!
-☆ mainly learning python but is also trying to learn C# ❤ ───────── ౨ৎ ─────────
+☆ mainly learning python but am also trying to learn C# ❤ ───────── ౨ৎ ─────────
 ````